DEEZZU/ACMS-Project-Online-Evote/README.md

 ##### PHASE 1

-1. A person should be able to land on the website -[x]
+- [x] 1.
+A person should be able to land on the website
 2. creation of an election campaign -[x]
 3. functionality of adding election name, candidate photos, the groups from which candidates belong etc. -[x]
 4. Voter data should be stored in a database (biometric or in other encrypted way) -[x]